 Characters make a story more interesting.
 The more real they seem, the easier it is for readers to care about them.
 Caring about a character, and what will happen to them next is often the reason we keep turning pages or can’t put a book …

 These title prompts are randomly generated – hit refresh to get a new prompt.

-The Sacrifice, the Company, and the Hour
+The Things, the Decent, and the Search

 How to work with title prompts: